Major incidents can take many forms, for example:

 - Terrorist acts

-Whatever shape the incident takes, people would look to the City Council for support.
+Whatever shape the incident takes, people would look to the us for support.

 The lead agency in the event of a major civil emergency will be one of the emergency services.

 - The Police will be responsible for co-ordination at the scene and co-ordinating the overall response effort.